Beo-Coder/muehki-gds1porsche/READMEsoftware.md

 # Intro
-This Readme file focuses on the software of Porsche Mühk.
+This Readme file focuses on the software of Porsche Mü(h)k.

 # Overview
 This file will not explain all aspects of the software.